 · All work to be included in the show will be delivered to the Museum on the date agreed upon by the artist(s) and the Museum’s Studio M Coordinator.
 Generally this is about two weeks before the exhibition start date.
 It should be retreived by 5:00 pm on the Tuesday immediately following the close of the show, or on the date agreed upon with the Museum's Studio M Coordinator.

-· The Museum will promote the show through the media and to Museum supporters.
-The Museum will provide 50 postcard announcements to the artist, who will be responsible for stamping and mailing to their personal lists.
+·The Museum will provide 50 postcard announcements to the artist, who will be responsible for stamping and mailing to their personal lists.
 The artist may design and mail out his or her own additional postcards, which must be approved by Massillon Museum at least two weeks prior to printing.

 · The Massillon Museum requires that any printed literature or advertising (digital or print) referencing the exhibit's specific occurrence at the Massillon Museum—whether produced by the artist or the media—including images of its installation at the Museum, be reviewed and approved by the Museum.
 Consent by the Massillon Museum is required to use the Museum's likeness, logo, or any visual reference to the exhibit in its iteration at the Museum.